 - Stress Management Tips

-Download Our Just In Case App Or Go To "Counseling Center: Just In Case" on the MyPace App
+Visit the link Below or Go To "Counseling Center: Just In Case" on the MyPace App or "Support Resources - Counseling Center" on the PaceSafe app

-The Just in Case app supplies potentially life-saving mental health information to Pace University students, staff, and faculty.
-This smart phone app puts vital information and support options at your fingertips.
-Scan and open the app today, just in case you or a friend needs help…
+Just in Case supplies potentially life-saving mental health information to Pace University students, staff, and faculty, putting vital information and support options at your fingertips, just in case you or a friend needs help.

 This informational guide provides resources to help faculty and staff recognize and assist students of concern.
 As staff and faculty, you are often the first to see distressed and/or disruptive students.
 As such, you are in a position to encourage and help students connect to the supports they need.
 Your expression of concern and offering of resources could be critical in helping to save a student from emotional, academic and other distress.